 If one instinctively reads slowly, it will take a little more time and it will be difficult to read more than 30 pages per hour.

 More important to me than how many pages you read is whether you understand the meaning of what you are reading.
-It is meaningless for me reading more without understanding the meaning of text or content.
+It is meaningless for me to read more without understanding the meaning of text or content.
 But in fact, to read something means to understand the things, to acquire knowledge, to read for pleasure.

 So, how many pages can you read in an hour is an issue subject to different opinions that may vary from person to person.
 But the standard is that a person can read 40 to 50 pages in an hour on average.

-When you want to speed up the reading, you must read books regularly to develop the habit of reading.
+When you want to speed up reading, you must read books regularly to develop the habit of reading.
 If you can read fast, reading 50 pages per hour is not a big deal for you.

 If you read a difficult book of meaning, you will be able to complete it in more than usual time.